Kurt: We've had a number of webinars that discuss the potential problems issuers could face from a...

 I think most of us realize that XYZ Immigration, Exit Entry Bureau, is getting paid.
 They’re going to earn a commission for every investor they bring in and if they don’t say explain that they are receiving compensation, they potentially have a problem under this statute.

-I don’t think this is widely known in EB5.
+I don’t think this is widely known in EB-5 but must fall under EB-5 compliance.
 It’s quite possible that if those activities are conducted entirely offshore, with no nexus to means of US interstate commerce, that the SEC would have no jurisdiction.
 But it is also possible that the SEC could have jurisdiction.

 What people need to be mindful of is that if anybody is getting paid for endorsing a project or for publishing marketing materials then they are required to disclose that payment and amount.